-- a) Will successfully complete the following courses with a B- prior to the start of the next nursing module: HEA 112 / BIO 112, GS 102, BIO 110, BIO 210, PSY 105 and ENG 102. - b) Will successfully complete the following courses with passing scores prior to the start of the next nursing module: MA 100 and DLP 105. - c) The institution offers test-preparation and writing-preparation study courses through the Academic Support and Professionalism (ASAP) center.
+- a) Will successfully complete the following courses with a B- prior to the start of the next nursing module: HEA 112 / BIO 112, GS 102, BIO 110, BIO 210, PSY 105 and ENG 102. - b) The institution offers test-preparation and writing-preparation study courses through the Academic Support and Professionalism (ASAP) center.
 Students are also required to fully participate in these study courses while preparing to retake Non-ATB Next Generation Accuplacer Reading Assessment.